• Skip to primary navigation

 How do I store leftovers?

 There are a few ways to store this gluten-free focaccia recipe.
 The first is in an airtight container at room temperature for up to 2 days.
 You can also refrigerate it the same way for up to 1 week.
-I like to make a double batch, baking it in a larger pan or cookie sheet, and then freezing it in plastic-wrapped single slices, stored in a zippered freezer bag or freezer-safe container, for up to 6 months.
+I often make a double batch, baking it in a larger pan or cookie sheet, and then freezing it in plastic-wrapped single slices, stored in a zippered freezer bag or freezer-safe container, for up to 6 months.
 I defrost the frozen slices overnight and then reheat them in a 400°F oven until warm.

 Serving suggestions